History of Mauritius: French rule (1715–1810)

 In 1806, the Governor General, Charles Mathieu Isidore Decaen, created the city of Mahébourg, named in honour of Mahé de La Bourdonnais.
 It was originally known as Bourg Mahé.
 From that year until 1810, the island was in charge of officials appointed by the French government, except for a brief period during the French Revolution, when the inhabitants set up a government virtually independent of France.

-During the Napoleonic wars, the "Isle de France" became a base from which French corsairs organised successful raids on British commercial ships.
+During the Napoleonic Wars, the "Isle de France" became a base from which French corsairs organised successful raids on British commercial ships.
 The raids continued until 1810 when a strong British expedition was sent to capture the island.
 A preliminary attack was foiled at Grand Port in August 1810, but the main attack launched in December of the same year from Rodrigues, which had been captured during the same year, was successful.
 Rodrigues had previously been visited only for fresh water and food by the British in 1809.
 In late November 1810 the British landed in large numbers in the north of the island near Cap Malheureux and rapidly overpowered the French, who capitulated on 3 December 1810.
 By the Treaty of Paris in 1814, the "Isle de France", which was renamed "Mauritius" was ceded to Great Britain, together with Rodrigues and the Seychelles.
 In the act of capitulation, the British guaranteed that they would respect the languages, the customs, the laws and the traditions of the inhabitants.

 British rule (1810–1968)

 Despite the only French naval victory (during the Napoleonic Wars) of Battle of Grand Port on 19 and 20 August 1810 by a fleet commanded by Pierre Bouvet, Mauritius was captured on 3 December 1810 by the British under Commodore Josias Rowley.
 Their possession of the island was confirmed four years later by the Treaty of Paris (1814).
-French institutions, including the Napoleonic code of law, were maintained.
+French institutions, including the Napoleonic Code of law, were maintained.
 The French language was at that moment still used more widely than English.

 The British administration, which began with Robert Townsend Farquhar as governor, was followed by rapid social and economic changes.
-One of the most important events was the abolition of slavery on 1 February 1835.
-The planters received compensation of two million pounds sterling for the loss of their slaves who had been imported from Africa and Madagascar during the French occupation.

-Sir George Ferguson Bowen was governor from 1879 to 1883.
+An important figure of the 19th century was Rémy Ollier, a journalist of mixed origin.
+In 1828, the colour bar was officially abolished in Mauritius, but British governors gave little power to coloured persons, and appointed only whites as leading officials.
+Rémy Ollier petitioned to Queen Victoria to allow coloureds in the council of government, and this became possible a few years later.
+He also made Port Louis become a municipality so that the citizens could administer the town through their own elected representatives.
+A street has been named after him in Port Louis, and his bust was erected in the Jardin de la Compagnie in 1906.